 First, thoroughly mix the resin and hardener, then add that mixture to the pebbles.
 If it’s a small application, you can mix it by hand in a concrete mixing trough.
 Disposable plastic troughs are commonly available at hardware stores.
-If it’s a large application, use an electric cement mixer.
+If it’s a large application, use a wheelbarrow and a shovel.
 The goal is to completely wet each pebble with epoxy, but just barely.
 Excess epoxy will just drip down between the pebbles to the substrate.
-The objective is to create a mixture resembling a “rice krispy” treat.
+The objective is to create a mixture resembling a “rice crispy” treat.

 NO!
 An epoxy flood-coat will yellow in the sunlight.
 Your epoxy and pebble mixture should be dry, with the pebbles just barely wetted out.
 Remember the “rice krispy” treat-like texture described above.

-Try to apply the epoxy when you are certain it will not rain in 24 hours.
+Try to apply the epoxy when you are certain it will not rain within 48 hours.
 If the epoxy is exposed to rain or water, which includes your sprinklers or heavy mist/dew, it may turn a whitish color which is very difficult to remove.
 If you are not sure of your weather conditions, anchor a tarp a few inches above the pebble paving to keep water out.

 For small repairs, mix epoxy in a coffee can or other disposable container.
 Add pebbles as needed to create enough material to complete the repair.
 Apply with a trowel or place them by hand while wearing thick disposable gloves.
 Larger repairs are similar to a new applications.
 Mix the resin and hardener, add the pebbles in a mixing trough or wheel barrow, and apply with a trowel.

 Application must be done during dry conditions, at temperatures above 50 °F. Applications at temperatures over 100 °F tend to cure much faster than applications made in the 70 °F range.
 Cure time is affected by ambient temperature and size of the batch.
 In extreme heat, mix smaller batches and try to apply during cooler hours.